yadav-ashutosh/chatapp/README.md

 How to test on localhost?
 - Clone the repo in your system
-- Perform an "npm istall" in the terminal
+- Perform an "npm install" in the terminal
 - Perform "node index" command in the terminal
 - Your server is now ready on localhost:3000!!
 You can also chat privately with the active users or in the global room provided